franzbischoff/checkr/inst/RStudioConf2018/RStudioConf2018-slides.md

 ## The man behind the curtain

-Ordinarily, you would not show students the `checkr` statements implementing this behavior.
-But our purpose here is to introduce `checkr`, So here are the statements for the above exercise.
+Ordinarily, you would not show students the `examiner` statements implementing this behavior.
+But our purpose here is to introduce `examiner`, So here are the statements for the above exercise.

 ```
- [1] code <- for_checkr(USER_CODE)
+ [1] code <- for_examiner(USER_CODE)
  [2] res <- misconception(code, line_where(code, passif(is.null(F))),
  [3]     message = paste("Just typing the string doesn't do it.
 Note that the output",
  [4]         "has quotes and is formatted as an output, not a simple message."))